-Well, our Vuelta a Europa – meaning crossing Europe, or at least some part of the continent with our little bianco gelato Fiat 500 – was a very ambitious plan.
-Starting from Budapest, Hungary and ending up in Barcelona, Spain meant 2000 km to drive.
+Well, our Budapest European tour – meaning crossing Europe starting in the capital of Hungary, or at least some part of the continent with our little bianco gelato Fiat 500 – was a very ambitious plan.
+Starting from Budapest and ending up in Barcelona, Spain meant 2000 km to drive.
 And of course, we didn’t want to go on the most obvious routes, so finally it became a bit longer, as we decided to visit rather smaller villages on the road, instead of well-known, super-spoiled touristy places – well finally we have done some of them too.
 Luckily, there are several options, many different routes that you can take if you want to drive from Hungary to Spain.
 Our chosen plan at that time was via Slovenia, Italy & France.
 But you can do it via Austria, Germany, Switzerland & France too.
 Or even the combination of these two routes, including potentially Croatia or Slovakia.
 Whichever route you choose, the distance is more or less the same, the duration of the trip as well, the only thing that can really differ is the toll that you need to pay for the highways or the tunnels.

 We have dedicated 1 week for the trip, of course, if you don’t stop you can make it within 24 hours, but we simply wanted to enjoy the ride and stopped in different places every late afternoon, spent there the evening with exploring around, relaxed a bit and with fresh energy continued the trip the next day.